buggymaytricks/ECSIP-botnet-sim-and-analysis/README.md

 # In other terminal
 nano bot/bot.py
 # Edit the C2_URL and change the ip to your servers ip
-# Copy the complete bot folder in the infected machines
+# Copy the complete bot folder in the bot machines
 ```

 ### 3. On Windows Bot